Making real connections to the community goes with the Territory

 Services and programs the centres offer are:

-• Antenatal care
+• antenatal care

-• The Healthy Under 5 Kids Partnering Families Program
+• the Healthy Under 5 Kids Partnering Families Program

-• The Australian Family Nurse Partnership Program
+• the Australian Family Nurse Partnership Program

-• The Healthy School-Aged Kids Program for infants and children
+• the Healthy School-Aged Kids Program for infants and children

-• Childhood and adult immunisation
+• childhood and adult immunisation

-• Preventable chronic conditions program
+• preventable chronic conditions program

-• Women and men’s screening
+• women and men’s screening

-• Infectious and communicable disease prevention and control
+• infectious and communicable disease prevention and control

-• Emergency care and referral to hospital and specialist level care when required
+• emergency care and referral to hospital and specialist level care when required.

 These services and programs are focused on supporting early identification and intervention, strengthening patients’ social and emotional well-being and solving the social issues that affect people’s health.